Debating a visit to Ireland in August, but unsure of what to expect? You’ve landed in the right spot!

 Is August a good time to visit Ireland?

-With long days (the sun rises at 05:41 and it sets at 21:20) and average highs of 18°C and lows of 11°C, August is a great time to visit Ireland.
+With long days (the sun rises at 05:41 and it sets at 21:20), a busy festival calendar and summery weather, August is a great time to visit Ireland.

 What can I expect from the weather in Ireland in August?